Oscar Kashala

-Dr. Oscar Kashala Lukumuena (born August 4, 1954) is a Boston-based scientist, clinical researcher, university professor, and senior executive in the biopharmaceutical industry in the United States of America (USA).
+Dr. Oscar Kashala Lukumuena (born August 4, 1954) is a Congolese-American scientist, clinical researcher, and senior executive in the biopharmaceutical industry in the US.
 He is a politician in the Democratic Republic of the Congo and was a reformer candidate in the 2006 presidential election and 2011 presidential elections.

-Kashala is the National President of the Union for the Rebuilding of Congo (UREC), a political party registered in November 2005 with the Democratic Republic of the Congo (DRC) Government.
-UREC participated in the 2006 and 2011 presidential and legislative elections in DRC.
+Kashala is the National President of the Union for the Rebuilding of Congo (UREC), which participated in the 2006 and 2011 presidential and legislative elections in DRC.

 Background and Education

 Kashala graduated from Kinshasa University Medical School in 1980 with honors.
 Kashala previously took a leave of absence from his employers to campaign in the 2006 elections after years of residence in the United States.
 He ran for the Office of the President of DRC for the Presidential elections on November 28, 2011.
 He studied basic medical oncology and retrovirology under the guidance of Professor Myron Elmer "Max" Essex, DVM, Ph.D., the Mary Woodard Lasker Professor of Health Sciences at Harvard University, Chair of the Harvard School of Public Health AIDS Initiative, and Chair of the Botswana-Harvard AIDS Institute in Gaborone, Botswana.

 Kashala received security services from AQMI Strategy Corporation of Orlando, Florida, before the elections.

 Kashala obtained a Cancer Biology and Retrovirology Fellowship in Boston at Harvard University.
 This was followed by admission into a doctoral program in Cancer Biology and Immunology in a combined degree program at Harvard University and Massachusetts Institute of Technology.
 Kashala received a Doctor of Science degree from Harvard University in 1992.
 Moreover, Kashala is a graduate of Harvard University.

 Kashala held senior executive positions in the pharmaceutical industry and senior advisory positions to the various head of state in Africa.
 He has worked with governments both in Central and West Africa, South East Asia, and South America in matters related to public health, global security, education, foreign assistance, and international finance in countries, including Angola, the Democratic Republic of Congo, Egypt, Gabon, Guinea Bissau, Republic of Guinea, Senegal, The Gambia, Uganda, Thailand, Colombia, and the Philippines.
 He consulted on trade and commerce with firms in the private sector, government and non-government organizations, and the United States Congress, European Union, and China.

 In May 2004, Kashala was invited by the Government of DRC to participate in discussion about country's development programs.

 In 2005, Kashala created a political party, Union for the Rebuilding of Congo, and registered it with the government on September 21, 2005.
 He has assembled a team of 13 campaign advisers, who have helped him raise $52,000 in the U.S. and Europe.
 Kashala formally announced his candidacy at the Harvard Faculty Club in June.
 He spent about $100,000 of his own money to finance a presidential campaign in 2006.